-Thai cashew curry recipe – succulent chunks of chicken breast seasoned with turmeric, crushed cashews, ginger and palm sugar cooked to a thick yellow stew.
+Thai cashew chicken curry – succulent chunks of chicken breast seasoned with turmeric, crushed cashews, ginger and palm sugar cooked to a thick yellow stew.

 When I visited the UAE in October last year I was amazed at the large number of Thai and Pinoy (Filipino) that was present.
-The numbers are far more superior to that of the UK, with such a large ethnic group comes a community setting – houses, stores, clinics, restaurants just to name a few, by now you’re probably wondering where I’m going with this.
+The numbers are far more superior to that of the UK, with such a large ethnic group comes a community setting – houses, stores, clinics, restaurants just to name a few.

 Another reason why I went restaurant hopping was to learn more about the flavours and to procure inspiration for my very own blog – That Girl Cooks Healthy.
 After each visit I made a note of ingredients to experiment with and BAM the Thai Cashew Curry was born.